Pharmacy Welcomes Class of 2022 with Boot Camp, White Coat Ceremony

-The School of Pharmacy’s two-week boot camp prepares incoming students for their first year of classes and provides them with an overview of the school’s four-year doctor of pharmacy program.
-The highlight of boot camp is the White Coat Ceremony, where the incoming students receive their traditional white pharmacy jackets, recite the Oath of a Pharmacist for the first time and sign the Pharmacist Code of Conduct.
+Following tradition, the TTUHSC School of Pharmacy jump-started the new school year with its boot camp orientation, held the first two weeks of August to prepare incoming students for their first year of classes and to provide them with an overview of the school’s four-year doctor of pharmacy (Pharm.D.) program.
+The highlight of boot camp is the annual White Coat Ceremony, where the incoming students receive their traditional white pharmacy jackets, recite the Oath of a Pharmacist for the first time and sign the Pharmacist Code of Conduct.

 As a universally recognized symbol of health care, the pharmacy white coat encompasses all aspects of pharmacy and the delivery of pharmaceutical care.
 For incoming students, receiving the white coat is a reminder of the commitment they are making to an honorable and trusted profession.